michael-schlueter/cc-personal-budget/README.md

 ## General Information
 - The project is part of the Back-end Engineer Curriculum from Codecademy
-- I undertook this project in order to solidify my knowledge about creating APIs
+- I undertook this project in order to solidify my knowledge about creating APIs and querying databases
-- Furthermore I wanted to try creating an Node application using Vite in combination with Nodemon and Concurrently and get a feel for the developer experience doing so
-- Additional to the demands of the project itself, I challenged myself to build a Node/Express application with TypeScript for type-safety
+- There are two different versions of this project.
+One is working with node-postgres and this one is working with Prisma to manage the database connection.
+The aim was to compare both technologies to decide which one I prefer to use in future projects

 ## Technologies Used
-- express 4.18.1
+- Express 4.18.1
 - Typescript 4.8.2
+- Prisma 4.3.1
+- swagger-jsdoc 6.2.5
-- Nodemon 2.0.19
+- swagger-ui-express 4.5.0
-- Concurrently 7.3.0
+- Supabase